Tlaster/PreCompose/docs/component/navigation.md

 # Navigation

-Similar to Jetpack Navigation, but a little bit different.
+Similar to Jetpack Navigation, but a little different.

-You still have the `NavHost` composable function to define the navigation graph like what you've done in Jetpack Navigation, and it behave like what Jetpack Navigation provides. `NavHost` provides back stack management and stack lifecycle and viewModel management.
+You still have the `NavHost` composable function to define the navigation graph like what you've done in Jetpack Navigation, and it behaves like what Jetpack Navigation provides. `NavHost` provides back stack management and stack lifecycle and viewModel management.

 ## Quick example
 ```kotlin